8n8/bigwebthing/README.md

 ## Crypto

 The inbox messages are encrypted using Cacophony, a Noise implementation in Haskell.
-It uses the XX pattern.
+It uses the KK pattern.
 Each user has a pair of static keys.
 For each of their contacts they have some handshakes in various stages.
 Temporary keys deleted after one payload.

 All client-server traffic is encrypted with TLS.

 The Noise messages just contain blob hashes and secret keys, and then the actual content is symmetrically encrypted with ChaChaPoly1305.

 # Encodings

+## Server URLs

+Server URLs are pretty short, and are encoded in 20 bytes:

+    1 byte: number of characters in UTF-8 up to 127 the URL, with one byte per character padding up to 20 bytes

 ## Message header encoding for local storage